On the Interplay between Human Label Variation and Model Fairness: Method

 \subsection{Evaluation}

-To evaluate fairness, we first compute a fairness score $s_{kg}$ (defined later) for each class $k$ and group $g$.
+We focus on a \emph{group-level parity} definition of fairness in this study due to its prevalence in prior work~\citep{shen2022,han2023}.
+To evaluate this, we first compute a fairness score $s_{kg}$ (defined later) for each class $k$ and group $g$.
 Next, following \citet{han2023}, we aggregate $s_{kg}$ over groups then classes using weighted generalised mean to obtain the overall fairness score.
 The group-wise aggregation is defined as

 where $p\neq0$ is a scalar exponent controlling the contribution of smaller-valued $s_{kg}$ and $w_g$ is a non-negative importance weights for group $g$ satisfying $\sum_gw_g=1$.
 The class-wise aggregation is performed analogously over $\bar{s}_k$ using separate class-specific weights and exponent.